cc-hpc-itwm/tarantella/docs/source/quick_start.rst

 This section explains how to get started using Tarantella to distributedly train an existing TensorFlow model.
-First, we will examine what changes have to be made to your code, before we will look into the execution of your script with ``tarantella`` on the command line.
+First, we will examine what changes have to be made to your code, before executing it on the command line with ``tarantella``.
-Finally, we will present the features Tarantella currently supports and what important points need to be taken into account when using Tarantella.
+Finally, we will present the features Tarantella currently supports and what important points need to be taken into account when using the framework.

 Code example: LeNet-5 on MNIST
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^